TheCedarPrince/thecedarprince.github.io/notes/09082022132448-covid-systemic-inequity.md

++++
-@def title = "COVID-19 and the other pandemic: populations made vulnerable by systemic inequity"
-@def slug = "09082022132448-covid-systemic-inequity"
-@def tags = ["bibliography", "inequity", "minorities", "covid19", "pandemic", "vulnerable", "archive"]
-@def description = "How the COVID pandemic lead to highlighting vulnerable populations introduced by systemic inequity for healthcare"

-@def rss_title = "COVID-19 and the other pandemic: populations made vulnerable by systemic inequity"
-@def rss_description = "How the COVID pandemic lead to highlighting vulnerable populations introduced by systemic inequity for healthcare"
-@def rss_pubdate = Date(2022, 9, 8)
+title = "COVID-19 and the other pandemic: populations made vulnerable by systemic inequity" slug = "09082022132448-covid-systemic-inequity" tags = ["bibliography", "inequity", "minorities", "covid19", "pandemic", "vulnerable", "archive"] description = "How the COVID pandemic lead to highlighting vulnerable populations introduced by systemic inequity for healthcare" rss_title = "COVID-19 and the other pandemic: populations made vulnerable by systemic inequity" rss_description = "How the COVID pandemic lead to highlighting vulnerable populations introduced by systemic inequity for healthcare" rss_pubdate = Date(2022, 9, 8)
++++

 COVID-19 and the other pandemic: populations made vulnerable by systemic inequity